Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 Tesla’s public timeline has been rapid.
 Musk promised in 2019 Tesla would have 1 million robotaxis on the road by 2020, a reference to the company’s full self-driving ambitions.

 The company’s self-driving technology will make use of the eight surrounding-view cameras attached to its cars.
-Those cameras collect critical data on how to navigate everything from chaotic freeways to labyrinthine city streets to dense traffic.
+Those cameras collect critical data on how to navigate chaotic freeways, labyrinthine city streets and dense traffic.

 Musk has said the new software being delivered this week will better capture the view outside the cars, more seamlessly integrate the footage Tesla collects, creating a kind of stitched-together, multidimensional view.
 It will collect data that the company’s engineers can label and help the computers better interpret.
 The cameras would replicate a core function of lidar, seeing what is happening around the cars.